xrdocs/ncs5500/_tutorials/ncs5500-hw-module-profiles.md

 ![Screenshot 2021-04-03 at 12.57.20 PM.png]({{site.baseurl}}/images/Screenshot 2021-04-03 at 12.57.20 PM.png)

 Profile increasing the counters available in the egress pipeline from 16K (default) to 24K.
 These counters are taken from the ingress pipeline, impacting the scale for ACL/QOS/LPTS/etc.
 This command also enables ingress SR counters.
+QoS stats are disabled while enabling this particular stats profile.
 Higher egress stats: upto 16K stats available for MPLS cases like RSVP-TE and SR-TE, 4K for ARP/ND and 4K for L2-AC's.

 ### stats qos-enhanced